Table of Contents

 Unpowered USB hubMay not provide sufficient power for optimal operation.

-• Cross-testing: Connect the wheelbase to another PC or USB port to isolate system-related problems.
+Recommendations: PC users should use rear USB ports directly connected to the motherboard.
+Cross-test by connecting the wheelbase to another PC or USB port to isolate system-related problems.

 2. Wheelbase Temperature: Preventing Overheating

-The Moza wheelbase features a direct drive motor, which naturally generates heat during operation.
+The MOZA wheelbase features a direct drive motor, which naturally generates heat during operation.
 Moderate heating is normal, but excessive heat may reduce performance or trigger automatic shutdown as a safety measure.

-✅ How to Prevent Overheating?
+How to Prevent Overheating

 • Ventilation: Place the wheelbase in a well-ventilated area, away from obstructions.